baylonp/Tyre-Anomaly-Detection/README.md

 The idea is to build a simple binary classificator that tells me if a tyre is GOOD or DEFECTIVE: let's start simple.

 ## TLDR:
-SKip it all go directly to the [final results](https://github.com/baylonp/Tyre-Anomaly-Detection?tab=readme-ov-file#final-run-lets-study-the-results) :)
+SKip it all and go directly to the [final results](https://github.com/baylonp/Tyre-Anomaly-Detection?tab=readme-ov-file#final-run-lets-study-the-results) :)